-You have to start somewhere and create new reassuring habits, something that in the never ending flowing of the days could bring you back to your comfort zone, the safety of your kitchen.
+You have to start somewhere to create new reassuring habits, something that in the never-ending flowing of the days could bring you back to your comfort zone, the safety of your kitchen.

-There will always be a cake, especially after the weekend, and it will stand there in the middle of the table for friends coming in the afternoon, or later, because two slices of cake on a cake stand in the centre of the kitchen table create immediately a feeling of home, and I need this feeling of warmth to accompany me throughout the day.
-And if you come, be sure you’ll always find also tea or coffee, just ask.
+It will be there, in the centre of the table, for friends coming in the afternoon, or later, because two slices of cake on a cake stand in the centre of the kitchen table create immediately a feeling of home, and I need this feeling of warmth to accompany me throughout the day.
+And if you come, you’ll always find also tea or coffee, just ask.

 - 350 g butternut squash

-- 125 g of plain yogurt
+- 125 g full-fat yoghurt

 - 3 eggs

-- 180 g of raw cane sugar
+- 180 g cane sugar

 - 125 g butter, melted

-- 200 g flour
+- 200 g all-purpose flour

-- 50 g of potato starch
+- 50 g potato starch

-- 15 g of baking powder
+- 15 g baking powder

-- 1 teaspoon of grated nutmeg
+- 1 teaspoon grated nutmeg

 - Icing sugar to decorate

-- Preheat oven to 180°C, fan assisted.
+- Preheat oven to 175°C/350°F, fan assisted.